- The bias remains bearish despite temporary rebounds.

 - A new lower low activates more declines.

-–Are you interested in learning more about making money with forex?
+–Are you interested in learning more about ETF brokers?
 Check our detailed guide-

-–Are you interested in learning more about MT5 brokers?
+–Are you interested in learning more about forex bonuses?
 Check our detailed guide-

 Looking to trade forex now?
 Invest at eToro!

 68% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money